Hendrix-CS/csci322/index.md

 ### <a name="evaluation">Contract evaluation and adjustment</a>

-Two times during the semester (Monday, September 25 and Monday, October 30) you are required to reflect on your progress in the course and complete an evaluation of your work, comparing it against what you agreed to in your grading contract.
+Two times during the semester (Thursday, February 22 and Thursday, April 4) you are required to reflect on your progress in the course and complete an evaluation of your work, comparing it against what you agreed to in your grading contract.
 Your evaluation should: